iotaledger/iota-wiki/internal/learn/future/smart-contracts/04_chains.md

 ## Digital Assets on the Chain

-The native L1 accounts of IOTA UTXO ledger are represented by addresses, each controlled by the entity holding the corresponding private and public key pair.
+The native L1 accounts of the IOTA UTXO ledger are represented by addresses, each controlled by the entity holding the corresponding private and public key pair.
 The L1 account is a collection of UTXOs belonging to the address.

 Similarly, the chain holds all tokens entrusted to it in one special UTXO, the state output which is always located in the address controlled by the chain.
 It is similar to how a bank holds all deposits in its vault.
 This way, the chain (entity controlling the